-These top 10 top anti-inflammatory foods are for those who desire to live long, healthy lives.
-It's only for those who are willing to make changes to achieve what is probably one of the greatest challenges; a life without the need for medication.
+These top 10 top anti-inflammatory foods are for those who desire to enjoy long, healthy lives.
+It's only worth reading if you are willing to make changes to achieve what is probably one of the greatest challenges; a life without the need for medication.

 There is certainly no quick-fix.
 Chronic inflammation is the leading cause of death worldwide; three out every five.
 If it were simple then most people would be enjoying lives free of cardiovascular disease, diabetes and malignant tumours; and would not be taking many medications.